three/dotfiles/README.md

 The `colors` folder contains all the custom color schemes.
 Since I suck at anything color or design related all of these probably came premade from [Vivify](http://bytefluent.com/vivify/).

+Some color schemes require a 256-color terminal that detects properly.
+See http://vim.wikia.com/wiki/256_colors_setup_for_console_Vim for more information.

 ## Plugins

 Plugins are managed with pathogen.
 All the plugins are submodules in the `bundle` directory.
 All repositories are currently udpated manually with git.